liborty/random/README.md

 ## Recent Releases (Latest First)

+**Version 1.1.1** The seeds are now automatically initiated to the systime seconds, so the sequences are unpredictable.
+Initialise the seed manually to a previously used value when the same sequence is required.

 **Version 1.1.0** More ergonomic error handling.
 Renamed `RanError<String>` alias type to `Re`.
 Introduced function `rerror`.

 **Version 1.0.7** Renamed RError -> RanError, so that it is different to `rstats` error.